Protecting your API Key

 - 4.Only IPv4 allowed to be listed here.

-- 5.If you use CloudFlare or any other service that using Proxy approach and you want to whitelist your server IP Address, then just whitelist the real server IP (because, this is the place where you'll send the requests from).
+- 5.If you use CloudFlare or any other service that using Proxy approach and you want to whitelist your server IP Address, then just add the real server IP Address to the 'Authorised Hosts'.

-- 6.If you leave the whitelisted domains field empty, then you're telling us that you want to allow all domains and hosts to use the API Key.
+- 6.If you leave the authorised hosts field empty, then you're telling us that you want to allow all domains and IP Addresses to use the API Key.